 Similar reactions were recorded in many firemen’s writings.
 In reality, a similar change of opinion took place for many of the branches of civil defence.
 Poet, novelist and AFS fireman Stephen Spender recorded in his history of civil defence that ‘the “phoney war” period was one in which the public inclined to regard Civil defence as the darts club.
 After that there followed the period of the blitz in which firemen, wardens and rescue workers became heroes.’
 However, this dramatic shift in opinion was only widely replicated in the cultural depictions of the fire brigades.
 Indeed, when policemen, for example, were depicted they were often the focus of mockery.
 George Formby played a rather buffoonish policeman in the 1940 film Spare a Copper (John Paddy Carstairs, 1940).
 Similarly, in A Canterbury Tale (Michael Powell and Emeric Pressburger, 1944) the policeman fails to capture the “glueman” in this pseudo-thriller and comic suspense music plays while he looks.
 Even the government’s 1940 short propaganda film War and Order (Charless Hasse, 1940) presented policemen in rather a lighthearted way.
-In comparison during and immediately after the Blitz firemen were depicted in a very high profile and heroic way.
+In comparison, during and immediately after the Blitz firemen were depicted in a very high profile and heroic way.
 Although firemen only featured in two wartime feature films, Humphrey Jennings’ Fires Were Started (Humphrey Jennings, 1943), originally known as I Was A Fireman, and the Ealing comedy-drama The Bells Go Down (Basil Dearden, 1943), these two films both focused exclusively on firefighting and their role in the London Blitz.
 No such depiction was awarded to their contemporaries in ARP (Air Raid Precautions), the police or the ambulance service.
 Both feature films received cinema releases and were subsequently seen by large audiences.
 Moreover, the fire brigades featured prominently in other media.
 There was a proliferation of autobiographies from firemen during and just after the war, showing publishers felt there was a clear market for these tales.
 Moreover, the tabloid press, notably the Daily Express and the Daily Mirror, overtly emphasised the subject and they reflect firemen’s celebrated status during the Blitz.
 Indeed, their status grew to such a degree that they were considered worthy of the front cover of the popular Picture Post in February 1941: a cover which fronted an issue which included a seven-page article regarding the dangerous and heroic work undertaken by the fire services.